sparktsang/sparktsang.github.io/_posts/body-and-system.md

 He was no longer just broke.
 He was trapped.
 His body, once his greatest asset, was now his greatest liability—a vessel that required feeding, a stationary target in a world that had left him with nowhere else to go.

-As he spoke, his story ran as a silent, searing parallel to my own.
+His story ran as a silent, searing parallel to my own.
 I, too, knew the sting of exclusion, the cold shoulder of the inner circle, the arbitrary judgment of gatekeepers.
 I knew what it felt like to have your fate decided in a black box, without reason or appeal.
 It was that very experience that had driven me to abandon the world of employment, to burn my ships and seek a true, sovereign freedom.
 I had, by some miracle of luck and relentless effort, succeeded.
 He had not.
 We were mirror images, fractured by the cruel lottery of circumstance.
 I had hacked the system from the inside to buy my freedom.
 He had been thrown out of the system, his freedom taken from him.

 The Exploiter in my head, a voice I thought I had vanquished, made one last, seductive appearance. *"One hundred baht for his story,"* he whispered. *"It's a perfect transaction.
 We get the material, he gets another meal.
 A win-win."*